Mario-Roman/Mario-Roman/README.md

 - 👋 Hi, I’m @Mario-Roman
 - 👀 I’m interested in ... lerning to code
 - 🌱 I’m currently learning ...
 TheOdinProject
 - 💞️ I’m looking to collaborate on ...
+Each project i can :)
 - 📫 How to reach me ...
 Reach me on Discord

 <!---